andersen-lab/MixAmp/README.md

     mixamp simulate-proportions sample.fasta,sample2.fasta primer.bed --proportions 0.2,0.8 --readcnt 20000 --error_rate 0.001 --read_length 400 --indel_fraction 0.001
  ```
 ### Notes
 * Please remember that the primer file must contain a column containing primer sequence.
-The maximum mismatches allowed for each primer sequence is 1 SNP.
+The maximum number of mismatches allowed for each primer sequence is 1 SNP.
+To change this number, you may use the `--maxmismatches` flag.

 * To learn more about how to adjust other parameters use `mixamp simulate-proportions --help`
 * Simulated reads from all samples are located in `provided_output_path/reads.fastq`
 * The pipeline will automatically generate random proportions if not provided by the user.